iterative/dvc.org/content/docs/command-reference/cache/dir.md

 Unlike doing so with `dvc config cache`, this command transform paths (`value`) that are provided relative to the current working directory into paths **relative to the config file location**.
-However, if the `value` provided is an absolute path, then the path to the cache directory is preserved as it is.
+However, if the `value` provided is an absolute path, then it's preserved as it is.

 ## Options